 Research Article

-The Effects of Age of Onset and Years of Musical Training on Consonant Recognition in Musicians
+Effects of Age at Onset and Years of Musical Training on Consonant Recognition in Musicians

 Abstract

-Background and Aim: Previous research has shown that musicians outperformed non-musicians on consonant recognition in the presence of noise.
-This experiment aimed to determine the effects of two important variables on this musician advantage: the age of start of musical training, and the number of years of musical activity.
+Background and Aim: Previous research has shown that musicians have better performance in consonant recognition in noise compared to non-musicians.
+This study aimed to determine the effects of age at onset and years of musical training on consonant recognition in noise in musicians.

-Methods: Thirty-six musicians with a starting age of 4-8 and at least 10 years of musical training, were required to listen to consonant-vowel-consonant (CVC) syllable tokens presented in twelve-talker babble noise and write them down.
-Multiple linear regression analysis was performed to determine the effects of age of musical training onset and years of musical training on the recognition of stops and fricatives among young musicians.
+Methods: Thirty-six Persian-speaking young musicians with normal hearing whose age at onset of musical training ranged 4–8 years and had at least 10 years of musical training, were asked to listen to Consonant-Vowel-Consonant (CVC) tokens presented in 12-talker babble noise and transcribe them.
+Multiple linear regression analysis was used to determine the ability of age at onset of musical training and years of musical training in predicting the recognition of stops and fricatives.

-Conclusion: This study strongly suggests that an early start of musical training improves the ability to detect consonants in challenging listening environments.
+Conclusion: Early start of musical training seems to improve the ability to recognize consonants in challenging listening environments.

 1. Bermudez P, Lerch JP, Evans AC, Zatorre RJ.
 Neuroanatomical correlates of musicianship as revealed by cortical thickness and voxel-based morphometry.
 Cereb Cortex.
 2009;19(7):1583-96.
 [DOI:10.1093/cercor/bhn196]